Mount Pleasant church suffers extensive damage after water pipe burst

 Edwards and other staff members quickly sprang into action.

-“Ran in there and started grabbing hymnals and bibles and pushing pianos out of the way,” he said, “and that sort of thing.”
+“Ran in there and started grabbing hymnals and bibles and pushing pianos out of the way,” he said.

-Mount Pleasant Fire Department showed up shortly after and cut the water supple to prevent any further damage.
+Mount Pleasant Fire Department showed up shortly after and cut the water supply to prevent any further damage.
 Edwards was still in shock by what he witnessed.

 “Not kind of something you expect to happen in the building,” Edwards said.
 “In an older building like this, you’re always conscious of fires; we’re very careful with candles and that sort of thing, but I never really thought about a water leak.”